Passyunk & 8th

 LEARNING EXPERIENCES

-During the virtual and face-to-face workshops we used light as a tool for expression and transformation.
+In both the virtual and face-to-face workshops we used light as a tool for expression and transformation.

 COLLECTIVE CREATION